BerkeleyAutomation/dvrk-vismpc/README.md

 4. Check the configuration file in `config.py` which will contain a bunch of settings we can adjust. *In particular, adjust which calibration data we should be using*.
 They are in the form of text files.
+There is a SECOND config file in the network loading folder.
+Don't forget!

 5. Finally, run `python run.py` for experiments, using the system Python.
 This requires some keyboard strokes. *The code runs one episode* and then